vocalpy/hybrid-vocal-classifier/docs/config_yaml_spec.md

         syl_spect_width : 300
 ```

-## jobs
+## `model_selection`

+`model_selection` is a list of `jobs`.
+Each `job` is a dictionary.
-`jobs` is a list of dictionaries.
-Items in the `jobs` list are marked
+ Hence `model_selection` is a list of dictionaries.

-with an empty dash.
+Each `job`, i.e. each item in the list, is marked with an empty dash.
 Below each empty dash appear the keys and values that
 make up the dictionary.

-Hence each dictionary is a `job`.
-A `job` **must** include the following keys:
+A `job` in the 'model_selection` section **must** include the following
+keys:
- - `bird_ID` : alphanumeric string to identify bird
+ - `bird_ID` : string, alphanumeric, identifies bird
  - `train` : dictionary with parameters for training dataset
  - `test` : dictionary with parameters for testing dataset
    - both `train` and `test` contain a list `dirs`.
 Each item in `dirs`
      is a string, and that string **must** be a path to a directory of
      audio files (expected to contain song from the bird `bird_ID`).
- - `output_dir`
+ - `output_dir` : string, directory where output will be saved.
+HVC
+ creates a new subfolder in the given directory.
- - `labelset` : only syllables with the labels in `labelset` will be
+ - `labelset` : string, labels used for syllabes.
+Only syllables with
-   included in the training and testing datasets.
+ the labels in `labelset` will be included in the training and testing
+  datasets.

 **If a parameter is defined in `global_config` and then defined again in
 a `job`, the value defined in the `job` takes precedence over the